apache/drill/_docs/sql-reference/sql-functions/030-date-time-functions-and-arithmetic.md

 ```

 ##TIMESTAMPADD
 Adds an interval of time, in the given time units, to a datetime expression.

+**Note:** Drill 1.15 and later supports the TIMESTAMPADD function.

 ###TIMESTAMPADD Syntax
 TIMESTAMPADD(*time\_unit, interval, datetime\_expression*)